 When I taught prenatal classes for the hospital I realized that the traditional classes just weren’t working anymore.
 It’s just SO hard to get your schedules to mesh with the hospital available classes (and the hospital classes fill SO fast).
 So, I created my own.
 I hope you’ll join me inside!

-And, if you’re not quite sure you’re ready for that whole class check out my free prenatal class.
+And, if you’re not quite sure you’re ready for that whole class check out my free insider tips.
 It’s your first step toward getting in the driver’s seat of your birth.

 So, what are YOU worried you’ll mess up in preparing for the hospital?
 Tell us in the comments!